 PHC&E is headed by Prof. dr. Martine Prange.
 Through the menu on the left side of this page, you can find information about the members of PHC&E. There you can also find information about their research, including their most recent projects and publications.

 Some PHC&E researchers are also associate members of and/or collaborate with researchers of TiLPS (Tilburg Center for Moral Philosophy, Epistemology and Philosophy of Science).

 PHC&E organizes seminars, workshops, reading groups and international conferences, in which international guest speakers and members of PHC&E present their work.

-An overview of all research activities of the Department of Philosophy, including those organized by PHC&E, is given in the calendar (see the menu on the left side of this page).
+An overview of all research activities of the Department of Philosophy, including those organized by PHC&E, is given in the Calendar

-If you would like to attend any of these activities or if you want more information about PHC&E, please feel free to contact us.
+If you would like to attend any of these activities or if you want more information about PHC&E, please feel free to contact one of our members